mzygar/bemyeyes-ios/README.md

 ## Configuration
 ### Settings File
-Rename BMEGlobal.temp.h to BMEGlobal.h and configure to your own needs.
+Rename `BMEGlobal.temp.h` to `BMEGlobal.h` in Finder and configure to your own needs.
+If you are part of the team, reach out to get the salty secrets.
-Remember to update BMEGlobal.temp.h along with BMEGlobal.h
+Remember to update BMEGlobal.temp.h along with BMEGlobal.h, when any additions or changes are made.
 ###
 OpenTok supports `armv7` and `armv7s` and _not_ `arm64`.
 Therefor the option `ONLY_ACTIVE_ARCH` should be set to `NO`.